fionafibration/py-rolldice/README.md

 1d4 * 3: Roll a 4 sided die once and multiply by 3
 d4 * 3: Same as above, leaving out the number of dice will default to 1 5d6 / 3: Roll 5d6 and divide by 3, rounding down
+2d10 ** 1d20: Roll 2d10 and exponentiate to the power of 1d20.
+Completely useless.
+Please never do this.
+1d6 ** 1d6 ** 1d6 ** 1d6: OH GOD PLEASE NO
 ```
 You get the idea.
 Spaces are optional and can actually be inserted anywhere in the rolls. `1 5 d 2 0 + 3 5` actually works.
-Operators follow PEMDAS and parentheses are supported.
-Exponents are not supported.
-EG:
+Operators follow PEMDAS. e.g:
 ```
-roll_dice('2*3+5') #Will return 11, following PEMDAS
+roll_dice('2*3+5') # Will return 11, following PEMDAS
-roll_dice('2*(3+5)') #Will return 16, using parentheses precedence
+roll_dice('2*(3+5)') # Will return 16, using parentheses precedence
 ```
-Additionally, the module supports the absolute value function:
+Dice rolling also supports three functions, for no reason other than because I can.
 ```
-roll_dice('abs(2d6-7)')
-roll_dice('5-abs(2d20-20)')
+abs(2d6-7) # Absolute value of 2d6-7
+gcd(2d6, 2d6) # GCD of 2d6 and 2d6
+lcm(7, 4d20) # LCM of 7 and 4d20
 ```
+I have no idea what you'd use these for, but here you go, have them.
 Other functions may be added.
+##### Note about exponentiation:
+I have made a check to attempt to protect your soft, fragile CPUs from the menace of the pow() function, but you still have to be careful.
+Exponentiation is right-associative, because math.
 #### Advanced syntax:
 ##### Keep Highest (K):
 Used to (K)eep the highest roll.
 Can be followed by a number to keep that number of dice or by nothing to indicate keeping only one.
 ```